 | “All-in-one platform with integrated CRM” | “You reduce your tool costs by €340/month by consolidating 4 separate subscriptions” |

-| “Advanced automatic lead scoring” | “Your salespeople prioritize the 15% of prospects generating 80% of revenue” |
+| “Advanced automatic lead scoring” | “Your sales reps prioritize the 15% of prospects generating 80% of revenue” |

-Sales proposal adapted to context: Tailor your offer based on the signals captured.
+Sales Proposal Adapted to Context: Tailor your offer based on the signals captured.
 A prospect hesitating on pricing doesn’t need the same treatment as one questioning implementation:

 - Price objection → ROI calculator, TCO comparison, flexible payment options